netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    the interface model.
 The assigned MTU value is system-created and immutable from the context of the LNE.

-# Example of Server's Immutable Behavior
+# Examples of Server's Immutable Behavior

   This section provides some examples to illustrate the server's behavior with immutable flag.
+These examples are not intended as recommendations for real-world deployments.
 The following fictional module is used throughout this section:

 ~~~~
 {::include example-user-group.yang}